-The Ogallala deposits overlie rocks of Permian age.
-These rocks, principally red shale, serve as a nearly impermeable floor for the aquifer.
-On a broad scale, the erosional surface at the top of the Permian rocks dips gently (about 10 feet per mile [2 m/km]) toward the southeast, similar to the slope of the land surface.
+The Ogallala deposits overlie rocks of Triassic and Jurassic ages.
+These rocks, principally shale, serve as a nearly impermeable floor for the aquifer.
+On a broad scale, the erosional surface at the top of the Triassic and Jurassic rocks dips gently (about 10 feet per mile [2 m/km]) toward the southeast, similar to the slope of the land surface.
 In general, however, this pre-Ogallala surface had greater relief than the present land surface.
-Low hills and wide valleys which contain deep, narrow stream channels are typical features of the Permian erosional surface.
+Low hills and wide valleys which contain deep, narrow stream channels are typical features of the Triassic and Jurassic erosional surface.
 Because the Ogallala was deposited on top of this irregular surface, the formation is very thin in some areas and very thick in others.
 Often this contrast occurs in relatively short distances.

 The Canadian River has cut deeply through the Ogallala Formation in the northern part of the Texas High Plains area.
 The valley effectively separates the formation geographically into two units having little hydraulic interconnection.
-Erosion has also removed the Ogallala from much of its former extent to the east, and to the west in New Mexico.
-As a result, the Southern High Plains, although relatively flat, stands in high relief and is hydraulically independent of adjacent areas.
-For this reason, coupled with the scarcity of local rainfall, water that is being withdrawn from the aquifer cannot be replaced quickly by natural recharge and is in effect being mined.
+Erosion has also removed the Ogallala from much of its former extent to the east in Oklahoma, and to the west in New Mexico, and there is only, a relatively narrow communication with the Ogallala to the north for a short distance at the Beaver River in the Oklahoma Panhandle.
+As a result, both the Northern and the Southern High Plains are virtually hydraulically independent of adjacent areas.
+For this reason, coupled with the scarcity of local rainfall, water that is being withdrawn from the aguifer cannot be replaced quickly by natural recharge and is in effect being mined.